Nvidia rides games and AI chip sales to $2.91 billion Q4 revenue

 For the fourth fiscal quarter ended January 31, the Santa Clara, California-based company reported revenues and earnings that beat expectations on Wall Street.
 Nvidia reported non-GAAP earnings per share of $1.72, up 52 percent from a year ago, on revenue of $2.91 billion, up 34 percent from a year earlier.
 Revenues were up 10 percent from the prior quarter.

-In after-hours trading, Nvidia’s stock price is up 11 percent to $240.82 a share.
+In afterhours trading, Nvidia’s stock price is up 11 percent to $240.82 a share.

 Analysts expected Nvidia to report earnings per share of $1.16, up 17 percent from the same quarter a year earlier.
 Revenue was expected to be $2.68 billion for the quarter, up 23 percent from a year earlier.

 AI chips are still a minority of the business, and cryptocurrency mining is a very small part of the business, but they have been driving excitement for the company.
 Miners of cryptocurrencies like Ethereum and Bitcoin have been using graphics cards to speed up the ability to get digital coins.
-Nvidia has downplayed the popularity of crypto mining for its business, as it fluctuates wildly.
+Nvidia has downplayed the popularity of cryptomining for its business, as it fluctuates wildly.

 For fiscal 2018, revenue was a record $9.71 billion, up 41 percent from $6.91 billion a year earlier.
 GAAP earnings per diluted share were a record $4.82, up 88 percent from $2.57 a year earlier.
 Non-GAAP earnings per diluted share were $4.92, also a record, up 61 percent from $3.06 a year earlier.